 Entry 2: What Are Withdrawals?

 Withdrawals represent money leaving your account, reducing your available balance.
 These entries are crucial for tracking your spending and ensuring all debits are legitimate.
-Understanding withdrawal entries helps you manage your cash flow.
+Understanding withdrawal entries helps you manage your cash flow and keep track of where your money goes.

 When you withdraw cash directly from your bank branch, the entry might appear as ‘CASH WDL’ or ‘CASH WITHDRAWAL’.
-This confirms that you’ve taken out physical money from your account.
-The amount will be listed under the ‘Debit’ column.
+This confirms that you have taken out physical money from your account.
+The amount will be listed under the ‘Debit’ column, reflecting the reduction in your balance.

 ATM withdrawals are very common and will be noted with entries like ‘ATM WDL’ or ‘ATM WITHDRAWAL’.
-These entries typically include the date, time, and sometimes the ATM location.
-Always check these entries to ensure they match your actual ATM usage.
+These entries typically include the date, time, and sometimes the ATM location for easy reference.
+Always check these entries to ensure they match your actual ATM usage and prevent any unauthorised transactions.

 If you issue a cheque to someone, and they encash it, your passbook will show an entry like ‘CHEQUE PAID’ or ‘CHQ DR’.
 This indicates that the funds have been successfully debited from your account to honour the cheque.
-The cheque number is usually included for easy reference.
+The cheque number is usually included for easy reference, as seen in Kamini’s passbook when she pays her suppliers.

 Read More